dills122/Orleans-Prototype/README.md

-### Orleans Prototype

-My take at building an Enterprise-like Orleans solution using EF Core to manage the state instead of Orleans built in state managment system.
+# Orleans Bank Co.

+This is an example app that will leverage Microsoft Orleans to build a Enterprise-like application.

+This isn't a production ready product, but rather just a blueprint of what one might look like in the .NET ecosystem.

 For more details read the App Description (still in progress) for the details of the app.

-### Current working features
-- User CRUD Operations
-- Create Order/Process Order
-- Lookup Order/Events by Username

-**This gives a basic working example of all the backend features within the app**
+**This gives a basic overview of all the backend features within the app**

+## Planned Features

+* Create users
+* Users create accounts
+* Accounts execute transactions
+* Users generate account reports

 ### Setting up the DB on Initial

 If it's your first time running the application

-- Delete the Migration folder listed in the Orleans-Prototype project
+> Target the Repo Layer within the package manager console for these commands

 - Run **Add Migration Initial** in the package manager console, Initial can be substituted for any other name
 - Finally run **Update-Database** in the package manager console

 This will create a local DB for the application

+**If you get an error migrating, delete the migration folder and try it again**